sfs1493/writingportfolio/README.md

 # writingportfolio
-A portfolio of research, technical writing, and process content samples.
+A portfolio of my research, technical writing, and process content samples.